13 Best Campgrounds near Mount Rushmore, SD

 1. Horsethief Lake Campground

-Beyond the heavily scented pines that surround the 36 non-electric sites of Horsethief Lake Campground, Horsethief Lake itself beckons for an afternoon swim.
+Beyond the heavily scented pines surrounding the campground, Horsethief Lake itself beckons an afternoon swim.
 Other adventures in the immediate area include hopping on the long-distance George S. Mickelson Trail, or day hiking the nearby Black Elk Peak, which is the state's highest point at over 7,000 feet.

 Don't confuse Horsethief Lake Campground with Horse Thief Campground & Resort, which also operates in the immediate area.
-The Campground & Resort is a privately owned facility, which does offer a great place to stay.
-It features an abundance of RV spots, as well as tent sites and cabins.
+The Campground & Resort is a privately owned facility and has an abundance of RV spots, as well as tent sites and cabins.

 2. Buffalo Ridge Camp Resort

-Just on the outskirts of the amenity-filled city of Custer, Buffalo Ridge Camp Resort provides a comfortable camping option in the Black Hills.
-Featuring 125 sites spread across 30 acres, Buffalo Ridge is only a thirty-minute drive to Mount Rushmore.
+Buffalo Ridge Camp Resort provides a comfortable camping option in the Black Hills on the outskirts of the amenity-filled city of Custer.
+It has over 125 sites spread across 30 acres and is only a 30-minute drive to Mount Rushmore.